Benny0323/Yolov5-based-well-detection/README.md

 ```
 sbatch yolov5_val.sh/sbatch yolov5_detect.sh
 ```
-**Tips**: You can also use "--" to add parameters in the runing command according to yourslef.
+**Tips**: You can also use "--" to add parameters in the running command according to yourslef.
 E.g. If I want to output a txt file with the order of "Image name Confidence coefficient Coordinates", you can run the command below:
 ```
 python detect.py --save-txt --save-conf